redux-saga/saga-query/README.md

 Only call the endpoint at most on an interval.
-We can call the endpoint as many times as we want but it will only get activated once every X miliseconds.
+We can call the endpoint as many times as we want but it will only get activated once every X milliseconds.
 This effectively updates the cache on an interval.

 ```ts
 import { timer } from 'saga-query';